GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   By leveraging the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/user-select"><code>user-select</code></a>
   CSS property with the value of <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/user-select#Syntax:~:text=none,-The"><code>none</code></a>, you can protect UI elements from being accidentally selected.
-  Be sure, though, to not abuse this property for making *app contents* unselectable, it should only be used for UI elements like button texts, etc.
+  Be sure, though, to not abuse this property for making <em>app contents</em> unselectable, it should only be used for UI elements like button texts, etc.
   The <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/font-family#<generic-name>:~:text=system%2Dui,-Glyphs"><code>system-ui</code></a>
   value for the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/font-family"><code>font-family</code></a> CSS property allows you to